johnpaulkee/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Add-AzureRmSqlElasticJobStep.md

 ```

 ## DESCRIPTION
-Adds a job step to a job
+The **Add-AzureRmSqlElasticJobStep** cmdlet adds a job step to a job

 ## EXAMPLES